Spring Break, but make it Midwestern with these fantastically fun and family-friendly things to do in Springfield, Missouri!

 Lunch at Red’s Giant Hamburg

-And one of the yummiest things to do in Springfield is to stop for lunch at Red’s Giant Hamburg!
+One of the yummiest things to do in Springfield is to stop for lunch at Red’s Giant Hamburg!

 See the Giant Fork